probakowski/go-xgb/README.md

 It is the Go equivalent of XCB, the X protocol C-language Binding (http://xcb.freedesktop.org/).

+### probakowski's Fork
+This is a fork of gruf's `go-xgb` repository, aiming to fix some bugs encounter during testing

 ### gruf's Fork

 This is a fork of jezek's `go-xgb` repository.
 It is not yet complete...